KucielKrzysztof/Book-Notes-Project/README.md

 > [!WARNING]\
-> This is not a real projet, it was made only for learning purposes.
+> This is not a real project, it was made only for learning purposes.

 # Book Notes